hotwax/oms-documentation/documents/retail-operations/brokering/configurableRouting.md

 To ensure this, retailers should create two distinct order brokering facility groups: one comprising warehouse locations exclusively, and the other incorporating both warehouses and stores.
 These facility groups can be established within the Facilities App.
 Refer to our [user manual](https://docs.hotwax.co/documents/v/system-admins/administration/facilities/manage-groups) for detailed instructions on creating brokering facility groups.

+{% hint style="info" %} HotWax Commerce routes orders based on the proximity of the customer to the facilities.
+To determine this proximity, HotWax Commerce compares the customer's shipping address with the facility locations.
+To ensure accurate location matching, it is essential that the facility's zip code, along with its latitude and longitude, is added. {% endhint %}

 ### Finding orders

 Order lookup is broken down into multiple facets.
 Each facet is designed to find orders on a metric that is relevant to retailers.
 Once results for orders are obtained, their sequence (sort order) is also configurable by retailers to ensure that even within a batch of orders, they are not bound to just first-in-first-out sequencing of orders.